craigphicks/semaphore-task-scheduler-js/README.md

 - `instance=new AsyncIter({concurrentTaskLimit=0}={})`
   - See [API shared by all classes](#api-shared-by-all-classes).
 - explicit async `instance.next()` or implicit async `for await (iter of instance)`
-  - There are 3 possible outcomes: *resolved-value*, *rejected-value*, and *instance-empty*, where *instance-empty* indicated the instance has reached the *empty* milestone.
+  - There are 3 possible outcome categories: *resolved-value*, *rejected-value*, and *instance-empty*, where *instance-empty* indicated the instance has reached the *empty* milestone.
   - case: explicit
     - case: *resolved-value*
       - returns `{done:false,value:<resolved-value>}`